0x2A9/go-update-bash/README.md

     sudo vim /usr/local/bin/go-update
 ```

-- paste code from the `go-update` to the file, opened with the `vim`
+- paste code from this repository `go-update` to the file, created in the previous step
-- the default tar archive is for Linux AMD64, it may be changed

 - save the file and make it excecutable:
 ```
     sudo chmod +x /usr/local/bin/go-update
 ```
+- the default tar archive is for **Linux AMD64**, it may be changed via an interactive menu (using commands without `-d` flag)

 ### Usage
-- update to the *latest* version:
+- updating to the *latest* version with `-d` flag for the default `linux` OS and `amd64` architecture:
 ```
-    sudo go-update latest
+    sudo go-update latest -d
 ```
-- update to the *specific* version (both options are valid):
+- updating to the *specific* version (both options are valid):
 ```
-    sudo go-update 1.21.2
+    sudo go-update 1.21.2 -d
 ```

 ```
-    sudo go-update go1.21.2
+    sudo go-update go1.21.2 -d
 ```